chris-529/haul/README.md

 Done: Database schema has been completed, with a join table for recipe ingredients since a single ingredient could belong to multiple different recipes.
 DB design is shown below in a diagram

-Done: Basic backend auth registration functionality (with bcrypt hashing)
+Done: Auth + login functionality, with JWT for security and a middleware to force it

+Done: Saving receipts + items in receipt per user

-In progress: Login + saving receipts per user
+In progress: Getting receipts + front end + more security measures

 # Roadmap
 - Receipt image upload + AI parsing (async)